jboss-developer/jboss-unifiedpush-quickstarts/README.md

-# Red Hat JBoss Mobile Add-On Quickstarts
+# Red Hat JBoss Unified Push Quickstarts

-Summary: The JBoss Mobile Add-On quickstarts are ready-to-assemble applications, provided in a variety of mobile API formats.
+Summary: The JBoss Unified Push quickstarts are ready-to-assemble applications, provided in a variety of mobile API formats.
 The mobile formats typically have prerequisite library and application configuration that must be completed before the applications can be built and deployed.

 ## Introduction